Wsylq/claude-opus-46/README.md

 # YET TO ADD

-1. Image Generation
+ # Image Generation -- ```Not happening anytime soon , tho i did made it work somewhat.```

-2. Chat Continuation -- Done i got the chat continuation api , so i used it to continue the chats instead of making a new chat everytime.
+ # Chat Continuation -- ```Done i got the chat continuation api , so i used it to continue the chats instead of making a new chat everytime.```

-3. Agnetic Coding (maybe)
+ # Agnetic Coding (maybe)

-4. More modesl , probably with no Rate Limits.
+# More models , probably with no Rate Limits. -- ```Added a new model , i think it has a lower rate limit and would go for like maybe idk 100+ msgs? depends on what kinda msgs are you sending.```